Flux trapping in NbTiN strips: Number of vortices above the threshold field

-Previous studies~\cite{Stan2004,Kuit2008,Ge2023} report similarly a linear dependence at high field.
-Kuit et al.~\cite{Kuit2008} provide data only for two strip widths with relatively sparse field sampling, making a comparison difficult.
-The data in Ge et al.~\cite{Ge2023} shows signatures of the shoulder that we observe, though it is not clearly resolved, and not discussed.
-Stan et al.~\cite{Stan2004} observe a transition from a linear dependence to a shallower slope producing a kink similar to our S1 data; however, they do not resolve a shoulder - attributed by Bronson et al.~\cite{Bronson2006} to pinning effects masking the shoulder. $B_m$ in these studies is determined from extrapolating the high-field linear dependence to zero vortices in the strip, which systematically underestimates the threshold field.
+Previous studies \cite{Stan2004,Kuit2008,Kuit2009,Ge2023} also report a linear dependence of vortex number on applied field at high fields (regime (iii)).
+Kuit \textit{et al.} \cite{Kuit2008,Kuit2009} provide data for only two strip widths with relatively sparse field sampling, limiting direct comparison.
+The data of Ge \textit{et al.} \cite{Ge2023} show signatures of the shoulder that we observe, although it is not clearly resolved and was not discussed.
+Stan \textit{et al.} \cite{Stan2004} observe a transition from a linear dependence to a shallower slope, producing a kink similar to our S1 data.
+However, they do not resolve a shoulder, which Bronson \textit{et al.} attribute to pinning effects masking the shoulder.

-We next compare our experimental data with two models that capture the interplay of vortex-vortex interactions, finite size and pinning in superconducting strips closely following the approach of Bronson et al.~\cite{Bronson2006}.
-Both models start from the Gibbs free energy expressions introduced earlier.
-In the first model, we neglect pinning and assume that the vortices form an ordered lattice within the strip.
-As the field increases, the number of rows in this lattice is allowed to increase.
+We next compare our experimental data with two theoretical models that capture the interplay of vortex-vortex interactions, finite strip size, and pinning, closely following the approach of Bronson \textit{et al.} \cite{Bronson2006}.
+Both models are based on the Gibbs free energy introduced earlier in Eq. \eqref{eq:Gv} (see Supplementary Material \cite{supp}, Secs.
+II.C-D. for details).

+In the first model, vortices form an ordered lattice (vortex lattice, VL) in the absence of pinning within infinite-length strips.
+As the applied field increases, the number of vortex columns increases accordingly.

 To explore the influence of pinning near $B_m$, we introduce a second, one-dimensional model.
-In this model, vortices are confined to discrete sites along the center of the strip, and pinning is incorporated by reducing the free energy at selected sites by an energy difference randomly drawn from a distribution.
-We then use a Metropolic Monte Carlo (MC) algorithm to find the equilibrium vortex configuration for a given applied field.
+Here, vortices occupy discrete sites along the strip center in semi-finite strips.
+Pinning is incorporated by lowering the free energy at randomly selected sites by amounts drawn from a distribution.
+A Monte Carlo simulated annealing algorithm is then used to obtain the equilibrium vortex configuration for a given applied field, and we refer to this model as simulated annealing (SA) below.

+For the VL model, we use an optimization algorithm to minimize the Gibbs free energy for different vortex numbers and periodic vortex arrangements, including vortex-vortex interaction (see Supplementary Material \cite{supp} Sec.
+III.C.).
+The solid lines in Figure \ref{fig:nvsB} show the results for infinite strips of width $W$ and several values of $r_c/W$.